 - Dry the ginger slices with paper towels and put them in a sterilized, heat-resistant container or jar.

 - Pour the hot mixture of vinegar and sugar over the ginger slices.
-If you want to keep it spicy, take it out around 1 minute.
-Otherwise, 2 to 3 minutes works well.
+If you want to keep it spicy, take it out after about a minute.
+Otherwise, leaving it in for 2 to 3 minutes works well.

 - Drain the slices in a sieve and let them cool by placing them on a paper towel in a single layer.
 Pickled ginger changes its color to light pink.
 (If you are using old ginger, it might not turn pink naturally.)